kythyria/rp-digimon-rainwings/organised-notes.md

 # Non-digimon
 Besides digimon and humans, there are several other kinds of thing that aren't just inanimate objects.
+Truly inert inanimate objects form the bulk of the digiworld, they work pretty much how you'd expect.
+Food is edible, trees have leaves, the ground is solid, all that.
+But there are other things which aren't so inert but don't qualify as being a digimon, sometimes for purely technical reasons.

+In particular, digimon are able to digivolve, by definition, and have quite a lot of capacity for intelligence even if it's going unused.

 ## Gennais
 These somewhat mysterious entities generally look like humans in some sort of monastic outfit.
 While they don't discuss their origins they do freely admit their job is to look after the digital world, balance order and chaos, and so forth.
 They don't seem to directly be agents of Yggdrasil, not the way the Royal Knights are.
+Rumour has it that they might be based on a digitised human, but all that's definitely known is, they can't digivolve and thus aren't digimon.

 It is the Gennais that are responsible for the creation of most digivices and summoning humans to become Chosen Ones.
 They appear now and then to give people missions or help with an existing mission that's within their purview.